huggingface/blog/trl-peft.md

 <!-- {authors} -->

 We are excited to officially release the integration of `trl` with `peft` to make Large Language Model (LLM) fine-tuning with Reinforcement Learning more accessible to anyone!
-In this post, we explain why this is a competitive alternative to existing fine-tuning approaches in this article.
+In this post, we explain why this is a competitive alternative to existing fine-tuning approaches.

 Note `peft` is a general tool that can be applied to many ML use-cases but it’s particularly interesting for RLHF as this method is especially memory-hungry!
 ## Introduction